isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 - [Number of QR codes](#numberofcodes) uploaded does not meet the criteria
 - The QR code has been tampered with
 - Traveller is not vaccinated in his/her declared country/region of departure

+For further assistance, please write to the Safe Travel Office using the enquiry form [here](https://go.gov.sg/sto-enquiry) or call the SafeTravel Enquiries helpline at 6812 5555.

+#### 10. I was diagnosed with COVID-19 and have since recovered.
+I have also been vaccinated.
+Am I eligible to travel under the VTL?

+Please write to the Safe Travel Office using the enquiry form [here](https://go.gov.sg/sto-enquiry) or call the SafeTravel Enquiries helpline at 6812 5555.

 ---